 Each LDO provides overcurrent and short circuit protection.
 The overcurrent threshold is set by their I2C bits.
-The LDO1 current limit is set to 0.4A or 0.5A by the ILIM_SCL_LDO1 I2C bit.
-The LDO2 current limit is set to 0.4A or 0.5A by the ILIM_SCL_LDO2 I2C bit.
+The LDO1 current limit is set to 0.35A or 0.45A by the ILIM_SCL_LDO1 I2C bit.
+The LDO2 current limit is set to 0.35A or 0.45A by the ILIM_SCL_LDO2 I2C bit.
 Note that the LDO2 bits are only configurable by the factory.

 In both an overload and a short circuit condition, the LDO limits the output current which causes the output voltage to drop.
 This can result in an undervoltage fault in addition to the current limit fault.
 When the current limiting results in a drop-in output voltage that triggers an undervoltage condition, the IC shuts down all power supplies, asserts nIRQ low, and enters the UVLOFLT state.
 The IC restarts in 100ms and starts up with default sequencing.
-Overcurrent and short circuit conditions can be masked via the I2C bit LDOx_ILIM_FLT-MSK.
-Note that ILIM_FLTMSK, ILIM_WARN_FLT-MSK, OV_FLTMSK and UV_FLTMSK default to 1 (masked) at power up.
-The user can un-mask faults by setting these bits to 0 via I2C.